MasterJ93/ATProtoKit/README.md

 - Try to follow the [Git commit best practices](https://cbea.ms/git-commit/).
 - If you're creating a method in `ATProtoKit`'s class and authentication is either not required or optional, it must be a `static` method.
 Otherwise, it must be an instance method.

+If you have any questions, you can ask me on Bluesky ([@cjrriley.com](https://bsky.app/profile/cjrriley.com)).
+And while you're at it, give me a follow!

 ## License
 This Swift Package is using the MIT License.
 Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/ed45edcd717e7341ae688d294504e0019550b3f0/LICENSE.md) for more details.